 Lea Basile Lazarus received her BA in Art Education from The College of New Jersey and her MFA, with a concentration in Printmaking, from the School if the Art Institute of Chicago.
-She has been teaching for 20 years, the last 16 in Winnetka, Illinois.
-An important part of Lea's professional life has been working with a Chicago public school on a collaborative social justice art project.
-As recipient of a Teacher Fulbright trip to Japan, she spent three weeks abroad learning about Japan’s culture, art, and education system.
+She has been teaching for 20 years.
+After teaching art for 16 years in Winnetka District 36, Lea retired from public school education and is currently at Beacon Academy, a Montessori High School in Evanston, teaching IB Visual Arts.
+Through her years of teaching, Lea has worked with Chicago public schools on collaborative social justice art projects.
+She has been a recipient of a Teacher Fulbright trip to Japan, spending three weeks abroad learning about Japan’s culture, art, and education system.
 And through a non-profit organization called Do Your P'Art, Lea was sent to Africa to visit Ghanaian schools and villages.
-Lea has recently retired from public school education, but will continue teaching art part time to high school students at Beacon Academy, a private school in Evanston, Il.
+These experiences have affected the images that she has created over the years.

 Lea is a working artist making contemporary prints, paper pulp collages, and sculptures.
 She exhibits her work in the Chicagoland Area.
 Over the past couple of years, Lea has had one person shows at the Center of Halsted, Chicago, Lill Street Art Center, Chicago, and Curt's Café in Evanston.
 She has also participated in a two-person art and poetry show at Noyes Cultural Arts Center, Evanston.
 Lea happily owns and operates a Conrad Printing Press, but a majority of her recent work has been created through using pigmented paper pulp.

 I have deeply been affected by the outcome of the 2016 Presidential Election.
 It is unusual for me to be saying this, since I have never been very political.
 It is clear to me now that it is time to become aware, to understand, and to participate.